vitaliidox/dia_landing/README.md

 <br/>

+### Description:
-### A Dia landing page is a web page designed to attract potential customers, promoting a service.
+A Dia landing page is a web page designed to attract potential customers, promoting a service.
-### A typical landing page has a clean design, a clear header.
+A typical landing page has a clean design, a clear header.
-### The content of the page includes a description of the option, company services, social proof in the form of customer reviews.
+The content of the page includes a description of the option, company services, social proof in the form of customer reviews.
 <br/>

-### Technology:
+### Technologies:

 - JavaSript
 - BEM methodology